The two out of three property in ind-categories and a convenient model category of spaces: Introduction

 \subsection{Acknowledgements}

 I would like to thank Tomer Schlank, Michael Joachim and Snigdhayan Mahanta for many fruitful conversations.
-Especially, I would like to thank the last two for the idea of the proof of Lemma \ref{l:right_proper}.
+Especially, I would like to thank the last two for the idea of the proof of Proposition \ref{l:right_proper}.